• Skip to primary navigation

 Pressure Build-Up in the Bottles

-Using the Wrong Glass Bottles During the Second Fermentation
+Using the Wrong Glass Bottles during the Second Fermentation

-Another common cause of bottle explosions is that the bottles may be low quality – the glass simply isn’t strong enough to withstand the carbon dioxide pressure.
-To get around this problem, look for bottles from beer manufacturers (but NOT screw top bottles).
+To get around this problem, look for bottles from beer manufacturers (but NOT screw-top bottles).
 The thicker the bottle, the better!

-Invest in swing-top resealable bottles made for brewing.
-The gasket and metal bailing are much more likely to fail than the glass, so they’re much safer, and it’s fairly easy to open them slightly to bleed off the pressure.
-Do not use square bottles, as these are not great at withstanding pressure.
+The gasket and metal bailing are much more likely to fail than the glass, making them much safer.
+The swig top can easily open slightly to bleed off the pressure.

 Adding Too Much Sugar to the Second Ferment